![]() 300 dpi JPEG |

 fifth rank at 8O are build more often.
 Such instruments are rare, weighty and expensive and they've as well

 a convertible bass.
-This can be switched between the standard-bass and a single-tone-bass.
+This can be switched between standard-bass and a single-tone-bass.

-The keyboard range of the treble should include g0-c3 on accordions
+Keyboard range of treble should include g0–c3 on accordions

 which have a treble with a piano-like keyboard.
-The scale range can be extended round about an octave below if the registers are changes during
+Scale range can be extended round about an octave below if registers are changes during

-the play.
-The keyboard range of the treble is normally greater on instruments which have a treble with a button keyboard and 40 or more
+playing.
+Keyboard range of treble is normally greater on instruments which have a treble with a button keyboard and 40 or more

 basses.

-parts with the key-note-basses and the third-basses because this results in a terrible grumble mostly.
+parts with key-note-basses and third-basses because this results in a terrible grumble mostly.
 This is only useful in a few

-or the final chord should be forced with a fifth¹ to the key-note in the bass.
+or final chord should be forced with a fifth¹ to key-note in bass part.
 Tunes with four parts can

-cause problems because three parts must be played on the treble.
-Some parts of the tenor part must be played one octave higher especially on
+cause problems because three parts must be played on treble.
+Some parts of tenor part must be played one octave higher especially on

 instruments which have a treble with a piano-like keyboard.
 Instruments which have a treble with a button keyboard cause less problems

 because these keys (buttons) are placed more together.
-If the tenor part hasn't any solo function the result is mostly acceptable.
-The
+If tenor part hasn't any solo function result is mostly acceptable.
+Breakpoints should be placed by this part transfer so that no large intervals result from this.
+An interval of a fifth should not be exceeded.

 ¹ATTENTION PLEASE!
-The fifth can be only played to the key-notes C-E. Only the lower fourth can be played
+Upper fifth can be only played to key-notes C–E. Only lower fourth can be played

-The bass of a standard-bass-accordion contains normally the following:
+Bass of a standard-bass-accordion contains normally following basses:

-Key-note-basses and third-basses: one rank, scale range C-B + one rank, scale range c0
+Key-note-basses and third-basses: one rank, scale range C–B + one rank, scale range c0–b0

 Chord-basses: One rank, scale range c1-b1 + one rank, scale range